AdaptiveCity/acp_server/README.md

 and published in the system.
 Other modules will receive and process those messages, themselved publishing derived messages such as a zone becoming congested.
-- The [Vertx](https://vertx.io) library is used to provide a non-blocking framework for the server-side Java code, with the RITA modules themselves designed to operate asynchronously and be non-blocking.
+- The [Vertx](https://vertx.io) library is used to provide a non-blocking framework for the server-side Java code, with the modules themselves designed to operate asynchronously and be non-blocking.
 - Each module in the system (e.g. FeedHandler, FeedPlayer, Zone, Route, Vehicle) is designed to be an independent agent or [actor](http://www.brianstorti.com/the-actor-model/), and the system design supports configurations of arbitrary numbers of feeds, zones, users etc.